What Makes Looped Transformers Perform Better Than Non-Recursive Ones: Conclusion and Future Work

-This paper theoretically answers what makes looped transformers perform better than non-recursive ones.
+This paper answers what makes looped transformers perform better than non-recursive ones from the perspective of loss landscape.
 We investigate their distinct dynamics and formalize these by extending the River-Valley model to distinguish between U-shaped valleys and V-shaped valleys.
 We provably demonstrate that the landscape-level inductive bias of River-V-Valley facilitates superior convergence on complex patterns.
-Building on this, we propose SHIFT, a framework that achieves comparable reasoning performance compared to \emph{Looped-Attn} but with greater computational efficiency.
+Building on this, we propose SHIFT, a framework that achieves comparable reasoning performance compared to \looped but with greater computational efficiency.
+We highlight three promising directions for future research. (a) Extending the formal proofs of shared river upstream from our simplified linear model to deep, non-linear transformers; (b) Moving beyond empirical motivation to establish rigorous mathematical proofs for the proposed landscape conjectures; (c) Applying the SHIFT strategy to enhance pre-trained foundation models or exploring recursion as a high-level architecture design.
 Overall, our work provides a new perspective and a theoretical framework for understanding the advantages of looped transformers, potentially inspiring more effective and principled training paradigms.
 More discussions and future work are provided in Appendix \ref{sec:future}.